 Food mills normally resemble a large, perforated bowl with a hand crank pointing out of the top.
 The crank attaches to a blade or plate that mills the food as it’s turned, pushing the milled food out of the bottom, ready for cooking.

 If you’re like most people, you’ve probably never seen a food mill in a household kitchen.
-That’s because, like we said earlier, they’re a rare sight outside of professional kitchens.
+That’s because, as we said earlier, they’re a rare sight outside of professional kitchens.

 Because of that, you might not know how to use one.
-After all, there’s a lot of parts and they do look a little intimidating.
+After all, there are a lot of parts and they do look a little intimidating.

 Don’t worry, once you get the hang of the setup and the motion, you’ll be able to make up a batch of mashed potatoes in minutes, with far less effort than it would otherwise require.